-- 9 other Inorganic Contaminants were monitored in CY17, but results were non-detectable.
+- 1. 11 other Inorganic Contaminants were monitored in CY20, but results were non-detectable. - 2.
 No MCL established for Sodium.
 Monitoring is required so that levels can be made available upon request. - 3.
-21 Synthetic Organic Chemicals were monitored in CY17, but results were non-detectable. - 4.
-1 other Radionuclide was monitored in CY17, but results were non-detectable. - 5.
-The MCL for Total Trihalomethanes and Haloacetic Acids is based on an annual average of quarterly samples. - 6.
-The AL for Lead and Copper is based on a 90th percentile value i.e., no more than 10% of all sampled taps.
+21 Synthetic Organic Chemicals were monitored in CY20, but results were non-detectable. - 4.
+1 other Radionuclide was monitored in CY20, but results were non-detectable. - $5. \ \ Bromate \ was \ monitored \ in \ CY20, \ but \ results \ were \ non-detectable.$ - 6.
+The MCL for Total Trihalomethanes and Haloacetic Acids is based on an annual average of quarterly samples. - 7.
+The AL for Lead and Copper is based on a 90th percentile value i.e., no more than 10% of all sampled taps. - 8.
+PFOA and PFOS were monitored in CY20, but results were non-detectable.
+Sampling will be conducted again in 2023 in accordance with DoD policy.